SFBBGroup/Ab-SELDON/paper-ready-to-run/quick_test_readme.md

 # Ready-to-run examples of the pipeline

 ## Ab-SELDON versions
 To simplify testing the pipeline, two versions are available in separate folders.
-To run an example, simply extract the `ab-seldon-databases.rar` file and execute the main script with the command `sh seldon.sh`
+To run an optimization example, simply enter either of these folders, extract the `ab-seldon-databases.rar` file and execute the main script with the command `sh seldon.sh`

 ### ab-seldon-paper-v6.2
 Version used in the paper's optimization experiments.